tdanford/vcf_loader/README.md

 5. Run ./load_multifiles.sh
 6. Hang onto something

+The example load_multifiles comes hardcoded as loading the same example file 6 times.
+In the result schema, only unique variant/sample combinations are preserved.
+The example is good for benchmarking and small scale testing.

 The error-handling strategy just isn't there yet.
 Best way to recover from errors is restart scidb.
 Working on it...